Gene activity and digit structure define fingerprint pattern

 The many variables involved in the process give rise to the unique patterns found in each person, which aid our grip and help us experience textures.

-Findings from the study, led by researchers at the Roslin Institute, part of the Royal (Dick) School of Veterinary Studies. could aid understanding of health disorders, including congenital conditions, which affect development of structures including skin, hair and sweat glands.
+Findings from the study, led by Roslin Institute researchers, could aid understanding of health disorders, including congenital conditions, which affect development of structures including skin, hair and sweat glands.